Scott Rudin: Accolades

-In 2008, two of Rudin's productions—the Coen brothers' No Country for Old Men, which were adapted from the Cormac McCarthy book of the same name, and Paul Thomas Anderson's There Will Be Blood, which was adapted from the Upton Sinclair novel, Oil!—were nominated for eight Oscars apiece at the 2008 Academy Awards, including a Best Picture nod for each.
+In 2008, two of Rudin's productions—the Coen brothers' No Country for Old Men, which was adapted from the Cormac McCarthy book of the same name, and Paul Thomas Anderson's There Will Be Blood, which was adapted from the Upton Sinclair novel, Oil!—were nominated for eight Oscars apiece at the 80th Academy Awards, including a Best Picture nod for each.
 The two films shared the distinction of being the most nominated movies at that year's Oscar ceremony.
 Ultimately, No Country for Old Men won the Best Picture prize, with Rudin accepting the award on stage.

 Rudin earned Primetime Emmy award nominations for Little Gloria...
 Happy at Last and School of Rock, and won both Primetime and Daytime Emmys for He Makes Me Feel Like Dancin'.
 He won a Grammy award for The Book of Mormon.

 At the 2011 Producers Guild of America (PGA) Awards, Rudin became the only person ever to be nominated twice in one year.
 He was nominated (along with Dana Brunetti, Ceán Chaffin and Michael De Luca) for producing the Facebook biographical film The Social Network and was also nominated (along with Joel and Ethan Coen) for their remake of the classic western True Grit (2010).
 That same year, the PGA also awarded Rudin the David O. Selznick Achievement Award in Motion Pictures which recognizes an individual's outstanding body of work in the field of motion picture production.

 Personal life

 Rudin is married to John Barlow, who previously owned the Broadway communications firm Barlow-Hartman Public Relations.
-In 2019, Rudin and Barlow purchased a three-story Greek Revival-style home in New York's West Village neighborhood.
+In 2019, Rudin and Barlow purchased a three-storey Greek Revival-style house in New York's West Village neighborhood.